movementlabsxyz/MIP/MD/md-3/README.md

 - Commitment happens only after some time has passed, forcing some degree of synchronization.
 - Reward decay: a function describing the diminishing returns of rewards later in the window.

-### D5: Address Asynchronous Upgrades, Fork Creation, and Fork Stake Problems

-**User Journey**: A researcher or protocol implementer can understand the [Asynchronous Upgrades, Fork Creation, and Fork Stake Problems](./asychronous-upgrades-problem.md) and how they are addressed in MCR.

-**Justification**: These are problems encountered under asynchrony and systems addressing asynchrony which if not addressed could bring down the network.

-**Recommendations**:
-Start by reviewing the [Asynchronous Upgrades, Fork Creation, and Fork Stake Problems](./asychronous-upgrades-problem.md).

 ## Changelog